Endogen/Telegram-Kraken-Bot/README.md

 ##### Related to Kraken
 - `/trade`: Start a workflow that leads to the creation of a new order of type _limit_ (buy or sell)
 - `/orders`: Show all open orders (buy and sell) and close a specific one or all if desired
-- `/balance`: Show all assets and the volume available to trade if open orders exist that block assets
+- `/balance`: Show all assets and the volume available to trade if open orders exist already
 - `/price`: Return last trade price for the selected crypto-currency
 - `/value`: Show current market value of chosen currency or all assets
 - `/chart`: Show a trading chart for the chosen currency